 Yield Point = (2 x [300 rpm reading]) – [600 rpm reading], reported as lb/100ft^2 Gel Strength readings are reported as lb/100ft^2

 Viscometer calibration is a specialized procedure and faulty units should be returned for repair by trained technicians.
 Note that viscometers are available for 50 Hz and 60 Hz frequencies, so it is important to check that the frequency of the viscometer matches that of the power supply to ensure that the motor runs at the correct speed.

 Plastic Viscosity tends to increase while drilling due to the build-up of ultra-fine solids in the drilling fluid.
-Some drilled solids are too small to be removed by the Solids Control Equipment, so they remain in the drilling fluid and are gradually eroded into ultrafine particles, along with other fine particles that are designed to pass through the shale-shaker screens (e.g. barite, calcium carbonate, etc.).
+Some drilled solids are too small to be removed by the Solids Control Equipment, so they remain in the drilling fluid and are gradually eroded into ultrafine particles, along with other fine particles that are designed to pass through the shale shaker screens (check also shale shaker) (e.g. barite, calcium carbonate, etc.).
 The increase in solids results in an increase in friction between the solids, which increases the Plastic Viscosity of the drilling fluid.

 In the Rheometer test method, yield Point helps to keep drilled solids and weighting materials (e.g. barite and calcium carbonate) in suspension.
 If the Yield Point is too low then solids will gradually settle out when circulation is halted during a connection or while tripping pipe out of the hole.
 Solids could then build up in a deviated part of the hole, or collect around the BHA, with the potential for getting mechanically stuck in the hole.
 Solids falling out of suspension will also reduce the mud density in highly deviated sections, resulting in a reduction in hydrostatic pressure when it reaches the vertical part of the hole when circulation resumes, with the potential for a well control incident.